Your cart

 • Pressure relief: Limited at shoulders and hips, especially for side sleepers

-• Responsiveness: High bounce, very quick response to movement
+• Responsiveness: High bounce and quick response to movement

 • Motion isolation: Modest; noticeable movement when partners shift